ooddle

 The best strength app is not the one with the most programs.
 It is the one whose programming you trust enough to follow for six months.

-Sweat built its reputation on personality-led programs and a strong female community.
-Ladder positioned itself around named, branded coaches and audio-driven workouts. ooddle does not pretend to be a pure strength app.
-It treats Movement as one of five pillars and connects strength training to sleep, recovery, meals, and stress.
+Sweat built its reputation on personality-led programs and a strong, loyal female community.
+Ladder positioned itself around named, branded coaches and audio-driven workouts that feel like training with a real coach in your ear. ooddle does not pretend to be a pure strength app.
+It treats Movement as one of five pillars and connects strength training to sleep, recovery, meals, and stress so the work actually compounds.

-If you are choosing between them, the question is not which is better.
-The question is what you actually want from a strength tool.
+If you are choosing between them, the question is not which one is better in some abstract sense.
+The question is what you actually want from a strength tool: a polished trainer-led program, an audio coach in your ear, or a daily plan that knows what kind of session your body can actually handle today.

 Quick Comparison